Commercial position and opportunities

-CML has developed and delivered technological innovations for high technology applications which require extremely small, lightweight, precise and powerful motors.
-This has established a technology that is highly compatible with an electronics-dominated world, not just supplanting current actuator technology but creating entirely new applications.
+CML has developed and delivered technological innovations for applications which require extremely small, lightweight, precise and powerful actuators.
+This has established a technology platform that is highly compatible with an electronics-dominated world, not just supplanting current actuator technology but creating entirely new applications.

-CML is a key technology enabler, developing actuators with its Shape Memory Alloy (SMA) technology platform using first-rate technical expertise.
-From delivering high-performance cameras to localised haptic (touch) sensations, CML creates value for investors, licensees and end users.
+CML is developing solutions with its Shape Memory Alloy (SMA) technology platform using first-rate technical expertise.
+From delivering high-performance cameras to localised haptic (touch) sensations, CML creates value for investors, customers, partners and end users.

-CML is working with multiple supply chains that have made significant investments to put in place production capacity to deliver millions of SMA actuators and cameras a month.
-In addition to CML's design and development work on mechanical actuators, electronics, algorithms, software code, and manufacturing and test equipment, CML supports its camera actuator licensees and their customers globally.
+CML works with multiple supply chains that have made significant investments to put in place production capacity to deliver millions of SMA actuators, cameras and silicon chips per month.
+In addition to CML's design and development work on mechanical actuators, electronics, algorithms, software code, and manufacturing and test equipment, CML supports its camera actuator partners and customers globally.